isi-mube/isi-mube/README.md

     </a>
 </p>

-**Scientist** at the intersection of AI, medical imaging, cytology and education.
+At the intersection of AI, healthcare, and education.
 Currently working as Clinical **Data Scientist** at [Datexim](https://datexim.ai/), a company specialized in medical image processing and cancer detection.

 I also serve within the [European Federation of Cytology Societies (EFCS)](https://www.efcs.eu/) as:
 - **Co-chair** of the [QUATE](https://www.efcs.eu/quate-introduction/) Educational Committee